P1sec/pycrate/README.md

 comment them as much as possible for understanding them easily (and to allow also myself to understand my own code years after...).
-A wiki is provided and extended from time to time, to bring examples and methods on how to use the different modules (any contribution on this would be very welcomed, too).
+A wiki is provided and extended from time to time, to bring examples and methods on how to use the different modules (any contribution on this would be very welcome, too).
 Finally, the code provided in the *test/* subdirectory is also representative on how to use the different modules.

+Basically, a pycrate's object exposes the following methods:
+* set_val() / get_val(), which sets and gets a value into the object
+* from_bytes() / to_bytes(), which converts a buffer into values according to the internal structure of the object, and back
+* from_json() / to_json(), for working with JSON-encoded values
+* hex() / bin(), for getting hexadecimal and binary representation of the serialized obect's value
+* repr() / show(), for providing nice python's internal representation, and printable representation of the object's value

 ASN.1 usage